RGG200/SMCG-Datapack/README.md

 | Features |

+• Brand New lava damage system !
+Now when you fall in lava you will jump like in Super mario Galaxy.

+• New Damage indicator !
+So that you see when you lose health

+• Newly added Star Mushroom Power Up !
+When you eat an enchanted gapple your Energy Left will increase by 3 if you are on easy or normal and by 2 if you are in hard or hardcore mode.

+• New Coin Item !
+When you eat a gapple it will have the same effect as a coin in super mario galaxy.

 - The Lives counter
 The First and Principal Major Feature is the lives counter The Lives counter will decrease if you die you have 4 Lives and if you have 0 Lives and die you will have a Game over you can see your Lives Counter at the right